 Copayment (copay): A fixed dollar amount you’re responsible for paying for a covered appointment, service, or prescription.
 If your plan says you have a $20 copay for a doctors appointment, that means you’ll pay $20 no matter what the visit actually costs — and your insurance covers the rest.

 Coinsurance: This is similar to a copay, but calculated as a percentage.
 If your dermatologist requires a 20% coinsurance and the visit costs $100, you would owe $20 while your insurance company pays the rest.

 Let’s say you have a monthly premium of $260, a $6,000 deductible, and an out-of-pocket-max of $8,000.

-Every month, just to be covered by the plan, you will pay $260.
-If you have a doctor’s visit, any cost you incur that isn’t covered by your plan will count towards your $6,000 deductible.
+Every month, just to have coverage, you will pay $260.
+If you make a doctor’s visit, any cost you incur that isn’t covered by your plan will count towards your $6,000 deductible.
 If you go see a therapist, and your plan offers a $60 copay for therapy visits, you will still have $5,940 of your deductible leftover before insurance covers the cost.

 But without insurance, you would have to pay full price for that appointment — it may be hundreds of dollars.

 You may be thinking, “But I’m paying hundreds of dollars per month just for insurance!”

 Here’s why that matters: If you’re in an accident and find yourself facing hospital bills of $40,000 for your recovery, you will pay $8,000 (your out-of-pocket-max) and insurance will cover the remaining balance.

 Of course we don’t want to pay $8,000 for medical care, but it’s certainly better than $40,000.